CyberTailor/repology-client/docs/installation.rst

 Gentoo
 ------

-gentle is packaged for Gentoo in the GURU ebuild repository.
+This library is packaged for Gentoo in the GURU ebuild repository.

 .. prompt:: bash #